/institutional/perspectives/portfolio-strategy/understanding-collateralized-loan-obligations-clo

 Investor Sponsorship

-The CLO marketplace has evolved since the GFC.
-The CLO market grew from a post-crisis trough of $263 billion to $970 billion as of September 2023, according to Bank of America data.
-Many new investors were attracted to the strong historical credit performance and floating-rate coupon following the GFC.
-The CLO market has grown in-step with the bank loan market and expanded at a quicker pace than other credit market sectors.
+The CLO marketplace has grown significantly since the GFC, rising from a post-crisis trough of $263 billion to $1.4 trillion as of April 2025, according to Bank of America data.
+Strong historical credit performance and floating-rate coupons attracted many new investors.
+The CLO market has grown in step with the bank loan market and outpaced growth in other credit sectors.
+CLOs purchased 61 percent of all new issue leveraged loans in 2024, and own 64 percent of the overall leveraged loan market.

 CLOs Are the Largest Leveraged Loan Investor